AdamGagorik/FinanceScripts/README.md

 =============

 Fill in missing values by creating YAML based rule files in the run directory.

-The rules are a list of`where` and `value` mappings.
+- The rules are a list of`where` and `value` mappings.
-For example, if all items from the `where` mapping match an instance's attributes, the items from the `value` mapping will be set on the instance.
+    - If all items from the `where` mapping match an instance's attributes...
+        - The items from the `value` mapping will be set on the instance.

 ### fillna-holdings.yaml